 International Dialing Code: 011 (44) + Area Code + Number

-Great Britain is comprised of England, Wales, Scotland and Northern Ireland which is bordered by the Atlantic Ocean; Irish Sea, North Sea and the English Channel.
+Great Britain is comprised of England, Wales, Scotland.
+Northern Ireland which is part of the United Kingdom is not part of Great Britain.
+Great Britain is bordered by the Atlantic Ocean; Irish Sea, North Sea and the English Channel.
 England is predominantly a lowland country, although there are upland regions in the north and south west.
 England's major cities are London, Liverpool, Manchester and Birmingham.
 The chief cities of Scotland are Edinburgh, Glasgow , Aberdeen and Dundee.
 Scotland contains large areas of unspoilt and wild landscape and the majority of Britain's highest mountains, including Ben Nevis, the highest peak in Britain.
 Much of Wales is hilly or mountainous, the highest peak is Snowdon.